Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Related Work

-Data-centric IQA improves the quality prediction performance from the data perspective, and consists of two major steps: sample selection and subjective testing.
-The immediate outputs are a list of human-rated datasets for training and benchmarking objective IQA models.
+\textbf{Data-Centric IQA} improves the quality prediction performance from the data perspective, which consists of two major steps: sample selection and subjective testing.
+The immediate output is a human-rated dataset for training and benchmarking objective IQA models.
 For a long time, the research focus of data-centric IQA has been designing reliable and efficient \textit{subjective testing} methodologies for MOS collection~\cite{bt500,men2021subjective}.
-It is generally believed a 2AFC design (also known as paired comparison) in a well-controlled laboratory environment is more reliable than single-stimulus and multiple-stimulus methods.
-However, the cost to exhaust all paired comparisons scales quadratically with the number of images, $M$, in the dataset, and is prohibitively expensive when $M$ is large.
-Several methods have been introduced to reduce the cost of the 2AFC design, including HodgeRank~\cite{xu2012hodgerank} and Bayesian experimental designs~\cite{ye2014active}.
-To further accelerate the process, crowdsourcing-based single-stimulus methods~\cite{chen2009crowdsourceable,ghadiyaram2015massive} have been practiced to build large-scale IQA datasets with relatively noisier MOSs.
+It is generally believed that the 2AFC design in a well-controlled laboratory environment is more reliable than single-stimulus and multiple-stimulus methods.
+However, the cost to exhaust all paired comparisons is prohibitively expensive when the image size is large.

-\textit{Sample selection} is perhaps more crucial in data-centric IQA, but experiences much less success.
-Early datasets, such as LIVE~\cite{sheikh2006statistical}, TID2008~\cite{ponomarenko2009tid2008}, and CSIQ~\cite{larson2010most}, selected images with simulated distortions.
-Due to the combination of reference content, distortion type and level, the number of distinct reference images is often limited.
+\textit{Sample selection} is perhaps more crucial in data-centric IQA but experiences much less success.
+Early datasets, like LIVE~\cite{sheikh2006statistical}, TID2008~\cite{ponomarenko2009tid2008}, and CSIQ~\cite{larson2010most}, selected images with simulated distortions.
+Due to the combination of image content, distortion type and level, the number of distinct reference images is often limited.
 Recent large-scale IQA datasets began to contain images with realistic camera distortions, including CLIVE~\cite{ghadiyaram2015massive}, KonIQ-10k~\cite{hosu2020koniq}, SPAQ~\cite{fang2020perceptual}, and PaQ-2-PiQ~\cite{ying2020patches}.
-Such shift in sample selection provides a good test of synthetic-to-realistic generalization.
+Such a shift in sample selection provides a good test for synthetic-to-realistic generalization.